Domme, Dordogne: History

-Founded as a stronghold in 1281 by Philip the Bold following his campaign along the Dordogne river, Domme obtained the privilege of minting its own currency.
+Founded as a stronghold in 1281 by Philip the Bold following his campaign along the Dordogne river, Domme was granted the right to mint its own currency.

-In 1307, many Knights Templar were imprisoned in Domme during the trial against them, of which hundreds of Templar graffiti still bear witness.
-They used a code system involving series of geometric figures: the octagon represented the Grail, the triangle surmounted by a cross represented Golgatha, the square represented the Temple, and the circle represented the imprisonment.
+In 1307, many Knights Templar were imprisoned in Domme during the trial against them, and hundreds of Templar graffiti still bear witness to this.
+They used a code based on a series of geometric figures: the octagon represented the Grail, the triangle surmounted by a cross represented Golgatha, the square represented the Temple, and the circle represented imprisonment.
 Similar inscriptions (of disputed authenticity) have been found in other towns such as Loches, Gisors, and Chinon.

-During the Hundred Years' War, the bastide was coveted by the English who first took the town in 1347 and repeatedly changed rulers throughout the war until 1437 when it finally fell under French rule again.
+During the Hundred Years' War, the English sought to control the bastide.
+They first took the town in 1347 and it repeatedly changed hands throughout the war until 1437, when it finally returned to French rule.

-The Wars of Religion brought new turmoil.
-Protestants took the city in 1588 by climbing the cliffs at night to open the gates.
-A short success, as the Protestant captain had to hand the bastide in which he was entrenched back to the Catholics in 1592.
-The city then witnessed popular revolts (Jacquerie des Croquants) in 1594 and 1637.
+The Wars of Religion brought new disturbances to the town.
+Protestants briefly took the city in 1588 by climbing the cliffs at night to open the gates.
+However, the Protestant captain was besieged in the bastide and had to hand it back to the Catholics in 1592.
+The city then witnessed popular revolts (the Jacquerie des Croquants) in 1594 and 1637.

-Domme prospered during the seventeenth century only to decline thereafter, which greatly facilitated its preservation in modern time.
+Domme prospered during the seventeenth century only to decline thereafter, which greatly facilitated its preservation in modern times.